ksr20612/Online-Recorder-with-PHP/README.md

 - using MSSQL to store user informations(ids, passwords with minimal personal information) & scripts

 - on Amazon EC2, connected to AWS Mturk

+- demo version on Youtube

+- signUp, signIn process added (2020-11-16)
+- 10 sentences are allocated to each user; users can continue their recordings by signing in again